religiosa1/git-webhook-receiver/README.md

 # git webhook receiver

-Small service for listening for the incoming webhhok HTTP-post from a git provider (gitea, github, gitlab) for one or many projects and running a script/program on a matching webhook event.
+Small service for listening for the incoming webhook HTTP-posts from a git provider (gitea, github, gitlab) for one or many projects and running a script/program on a matching webhook event.
 Supports request authorization.